 Ocean currents do not directly influence the weather areas in the middle of the continent.
 The weather in these interior regions is controlled by the prevailing wind patterns.
 For example, use your U.S. climate map to compare the weather of three cities on the same latitude: one in California, a second in the Midwest or Plains States, and one on the East Coast.

 Using the diagram, right, as your guide, draw the warm and cold surface currents on your world climate map.

 Mountain ranges also influence regional weather and climate.
 As air flows upward over a mountain range, it expands, cools and condenses.
 The windward (upwind) sides of mountain ranges are moist, rainy and cool.
 As the air descends on the other side of the mountain range, it compresses and warms.
 These warmand drydownslope winds can be extremely strong and so are often are given their own unique names.
 As a result of these winds, areas on the leeward (downwind) side of mountains are generally arid.
 For example, compare the climate of Southern California to that of Nevada.

 Using the diagram, right, as well as your knowledge of U.S. geography, as your guide, sketch the approximate location of the large western mountain ranges on your U.S. climate map.

-Now that you have worked through this list of regional weather drivers, try to answer the question: What are the predominate forces that are controlling your regional weather today?
-Make a list of the factors influencing your regional weather; number the list in order of size of influence.
+Now that you have worked through these regional weather drivers, try to answer the question: What are the predominate forces that are controlling your regional weather today?
+Make a list of the drivers influencing your regional weather.
+Number the list in order of size of influence.